-The Department of Chemistry and Biochemistry aims at a comprehensive graduate education in all areas of modern chemistry and related fields for a diverse student body.
-This programs aims for national and international distinction and produces high quality chemists for education institutions, governmental agencies, and industrial and business entities.
+The Department of Chemistry, Physics and Atmospheric Sciences aims at a comprehensive graduate education in all areas of modern chemistry and related fields for a diverse student body.
+These programs aim for national and international distinction and produce high quality chemists for education institutions, governmental agencies, and industrial and business entities.

-- To provide the best education and career opportunity for students from the underrepresented minority groups with the best cultural and nurturing environment that is conducive to learning and scholarly activities. - To provide opportunities in which students can develop methods of independent and systematic investigations leading to scientific discoveries. - To prepare students for a successful career at academic institutions, industrial and business entities, and governmental agencies. - To promote professional development and growth of the faculty.
+- To provide the best education and career opportunity for students from the underrepresented minority groups with a nurturing environment conducive to learning and scholarly activities. - To provide opportunities in which students can develop methods of independent and systematic investigations leading to scientific discoveries. - To prepare students for a successful career at academic institutions, industrial and business entities, and governmental agencies. - To promote professional development and growth of the faculty.